BjornW/File-Icons/readme.txt

 == Changelog ==

+= 3.2 =
+Added code to make sure a regex added by a user is not empty or invalid.
+If a regex is invalid the user is warned and asked to fix it or remove the regex.
+These tests are done during the saving of the plugin options

+= 3.1 =
+If a link contains an image, video, object or embed tag there will be no icon class added to the link.
+This prevents an unwanted side-effect of having an image/video/object/embed linking to a file so an icon is not needed anymore.

 = 3.0 =
 BjornW took over development and completely rewrote plugin using a different approach, which is based on CSS sprites and regular expression.
 NOTE: This release is NOT backwards compatible with the previous versions.

-= 3.1 =
-If a link contains an image, video, object or embed tag there will be no icon class added to the link.
-This prevents an unwanted side-effect of having an image/video/object/embed linking to a file so an icon is not needed anymore.

 = 2.2.1 =
 Last release by wpdprx.